 You may not know his name, but you know his songs.
 On Friday, Sept.
 28, Irving Burgie, the man behind Harry Belafonte’s most beloved songs including “Day-O (The Banana Boat Song)” and “Jamaica Farewell,” visited the USC campus.

-As part of an ongoing partnership with the USC Thornton’s Popular Music Forum and the Songwriter’s Hall of Fame, the award-winning songwriter spoke candidly about his origins and achievements with Chris Sampson, vice dean of the Contemporary Music Division, as part of a week of activities.
+As part of an ongoing partnership with the USC Thornton’s Popular Music Forum and the Songwriter’s Hall of Fame, the award-winning songwriter spoke candidly about his origins and achievements with faculty member Chris Sampson as part of a week of activities.

 Outlining the sequence of events that led to his seemingly instantaneous rise as an award-winning songwriter, Burgie spoke on his experience in the United States Army during World War II.
 “I was fully enlisted in the Army at the age of 18, and when I came out I was still a poor boy looking up at the world wondering what my next movement would be,” he said.
 “It turned out that Uncle Sam came to my rescue with the GI Bill of Rights, which afforded a poor boy growing up in the tenements of Brooklyn a college education.”